BrandonMorr/islandora_gmap/README.md

 ## Configuration

 At `admin/islandora/tools/gmaps`, there is one point of required configuration: The "Google API Key", under "Basic Configuration".

-There are some other configuration which controls the dimensions of the map, constrains the allowed zoom levels, and adjusts the initial viewport configuration.
+There is some other general configuration which controls the dimensions of the map, constrains the allowed zoom levels, and adjusts the initial viewport configuration.

 ## Troubleshooting/Issues